Jacob-CL/UnforeseenCreativity/Wifi-PT.md

 ## Monitor Mode
 Monitor mode, also known as promiscuous mode, is a specialized operating mode for wireless network interfaces.
 In this mode, the network interface can capture all wireless traffic within its range, regardless of the intended recipient.
 - `sudo iw wlan0 set monitor control`

-- Employing a Rogue AP or Evil-Twin Attack: - We would want our interface to support master mode with a management daemon like hostapd, hostapd-mana, hostapd-wpe, airbase-ng, and others.
-- Backhaul and Mesh or Mesh-Type system exploitation: - We would want to make sure our interface supports ad-hoc and mesh modes accordingly.
-For this kind of exploitation we are normally sufficient with monitor mode and packet injection, but the extra capabilities can allow us to perform node impersonation among others.

 # Aircrack-ng Suite of tools (About 20)
 Focuses on different areas of WiFi security: